Disappearance of Martin Allen: Initial investigation

 Police believed Allen was abducted, strongly suspecting a "violent or sexual motive", and an intense manhunt was launched to find him.
 After receiving several eyewitness reports of an adult male likely seen in his company on the London Underground, the police attempted to identify the man seen with Allen.
 Detective Chief Inspector David Veness was given command of the investigation, and numerous officers were assigned to the case.
 Extensive media publicity was devoted to the manhunt, with the Australian High Commissioner, Sir Gordon Freeth, also offering a financial reward for information leading to Allen's whereabouts.
 (Note: The Australian High Commissioner's offer of a financial reward for any information leading to Allen's whereabouts failed to generate any solid public leads.)

 Investigators initially focused their search in North London, conducting searches in areas of interest such as vacant land and derelict properties in and around Holloway, King's Cross, and around Allen's home and school.
 These searches failed to yield any clues.
 Officers also conducted door-to-door inquiries in and around Earl's Court and West Brompton, and questioned members of the gay community and members of the public travelling on the tube network.
 Numerous suspects, including several known sex offenders, were questioned but eliminated from the inquiry.

-Initial media reports indicate the last confirmed sighting of Allen was made by Ian Fletcher as he observed Allen descending the elevator to the southbound Piccadilly line platform at King's Cross; however, later reports—allegedly corroborated by his brother Kevin—indicate Allen had returned home at approximately 5 p.m. to retrieve the money to give to his sister-in-law as payment towards his digital watch before quickly leaving the household.
+Initial media reports indicate the last confirmed sighting of Allen was made by Ian Fletcher as he observed Allen descending the escalator to the southbound Piccadilly line platform at King's Cross; however, later reports—allegedly corroborated by his brother Kevin—indicate Allen had returned home at approximately 5 p.m. to retrieve the money to give to his sister-in-law as payment towards his digital watch before quickly leaving the household.
 (Note: Kevin Allen would later claim the reports of his having last seen his brother at approximately 5 p.m. were inaccurate.)